 In April 2020, Start Early applied for and received a loan in the amount of \$5,571,900 from PNC Bank as part of the Paycheck Protection Program (PPP), a loan program administered through the Small Business Administration (SBA), in conjunction with the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Start Early determined it was eligible for the loan as the coronavirus pandemic caused financial uncertainty and anticipated decreases in normal cash inflows.
 The outstanding principal accrues interest at an annual rate of 1%.
-All outstanding principal and accrued interest is due when the loan matures in April 2022.
+All outstanding principal and accrued interest are due when the loan matures in April 2022.
 Under the terms of the loan program, all or a portion of the loan may be forgiven if Start Early uses the proceeds for eligible costs and maintains certain employee and wage rate thresholds.
+During fiscal year 2021, Start Early repaid an excess loan amount of \$84,369, resulting in an outstanding loan balance at June 30, 2021 of \$5,487,531.